danthelos/excel-importer/memory-bank/projectbrief.md

 ### Phase 3: SharePoint Server 2019 Integration
 - Import Excel files from a SharePoint Server 2019 document library (not Office 365/SharePoint Online).
 - Continue exporting data to the database.
+- Implement email notifications: If there are problems with importing an Excel file, send an email notification to the file's author (as specified in the requirements).
+This is now implemented as part of Phase 3.

 ### Phase 4: Workflow Orchestration and Schema API
 - Integrate the mechanism into an Airflow DAG for scheduled execution.
 - Validate descriptive data using a REST API for schema validation (instead of a local file).
-- **Implement email notifications:** If there are problems with importing an Excel file, send an email notification to the file's author (as specified in the requirements).
-This is not yet implemented and is required for project completion.

 ## Goals
 - Start with a simple, testable local workflow and incrementally add complexity.